University of California, San Diego

 Conference on Learning Theory (COLT), 2016.

-Optimal Binary Classifier Aggregation for General Losses. [arXiv]The minimax optimal way to combine a set of binary classifiers of varying competences with unlabeled data is an artificial neuron, with a sigmoid-shaped transfer function that only depends on the evaluation loss function, for any convex and many nonconvex losses.
+Optimal Binary Classifier Aggregation for General Losses. [arXiv]The minimax optimal way to combine a set of binary classifiers of varying competences with unlabeled data is an artificial neuron, with a sigmoid-shaped transfer function that only depends on the evaluation loss function.

 Short version in Workshop on Learning Faster from Easy Data, NIPS, 2015.